sila0164/GameHex-Editor/GHEX Language Documentation.md

   In GHEX scripts each line is considered 1 instruction.

   Everything in a line is seperated by spaces (" "), except for the first line.

-  All lines start with "@", except for the first line.

   You can add as many spaces as you like.

   The order of commands does not matter.

   The parameters of commands have to follow the command.

+  Supports both values in decimal and hex.
+Hex values needs the prefix 'x' or '0x'.

   Names can be added anywhere on the line.